elwiderman/shadystuffs/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.13.63 [13 November 2023] =
+* [Improvement] Social Avatars of the Facebook login users that are already saved in the website will not be replaced with the blank profile picture

+= 7.13.62 [13 November 2023] =
+* [Bugfix] Facebook login was showing broken profile picture because Facebook has stopped serving profile picture that used to come with other profile data

+= 7.13.61 [10 November 2023] =
+* [Bugfix] Previous update was breaking the website if PHP version was less than 8.0 and Twitter login was enabled

+= 7.13.60 [9 November 2023] =
+* [Bugfix] Linkedin share stopped working because of the changes in the Linkedin API
+* [Bugfix] Outlook logo was misaligned in the Outlook share icon
+* [Bugfix] Youtube icon in the Follow Icons widget was redirecting to the URL saved for the Facebook
+* [Bugfix] RSS Feed icon in the social share bar was not appearing in AMP
+* [Improvement] Name field in the BuddyPress Extended profile is now being saved when a new user registers via social login
+* [Improvement] Social Login event is now being registered in the BuddyPress activity stream
+* [Improvement] Updated the Facebook SDK being used throughout the plugin to the latest version 18.0
+* [Improvement] Improved Twitter login
+* [Improvement] Title above the Social Commenting interface is not wrapped inside an H3 HTML tag now
+* [Improvement] Improved Pocket share icon
+* [Improvement] Plugin now triggers the action "user_register" when a new user registers via social login
+* [Improvement] Minor improvements

 = 7.13.59 [29 August 2023] =
 * [Bugfix] Github login was not logging the users into the website
 * [Bugfix] Save changes button was not visible at the plugin configuration page in some cases